autobrr/autobrr/CONTRIBUTING.md

 go run test/mockindexer/main.go
 ```

-* Restart the backend api for it to load the new mock.yaml definition
+* Restart the backend API for it to load the new mock.yaml definition
 * Then add it via Settings -> Indexers -> Add, and select Mock Indexer in the list
 * Go to Settings -> IRC and toggle the IRC network `Mock Indexer`
 * Add a new Filter or add the indexer to an existing filter